Arab–Israeli peace projects: Hand in Hand Bilingual Arab-Jewish Schools

-The Institute for Circlework

-The Institute for Circlework organizes workshops in Israel that unite Jewish and Arab women, with a particular focus on women leaders.
-The intention of these workshops is to awaken global consciousness, that is, the awareness of our commonality as members of the human family and of a single planetary community.

-Circlework is a method developed by a German-Jewish author and seminar leader, Jalaja Bonheim (www.jalajabonheim.com), which she has been practicing and teaching in the United States for 25 years, and in Israel since 2005.
-Circlework uses circle gatherings to create a field of open-heartedness and love powerful enough to heal individuals and communities.
-Circlework is based on the assumption that the root causes of violence and war lie within us, and that our own consciousness is where change must begin.

-The Institute for Circlework offered its latest series of circles in Israel during the Gaza war.

-TEC-the Center for Technology, Education and Cultural diversity

-TEC strives to build trust between Arabs and Jews, religious and secular through joint online courses and initiatives between college students and school children.
-The center established in 2003 by the heads of ICT in 3 teaching colleges is funded by the Mofet Institute Tel Aviv.

 The Arava Institute for Environmental Studies

 The Arava Institute for Environmental Studies is an environmental studies and research program, located in Kibbutz Ketura, Israel.
 The Institute's mission is to advance cross-border environmental cooperation in the face of political conflict.
 Under the motto "nature knows no borders", the Arava Institute brings together Israelis, Palestinians, Jordanians and other international students and researchers to enable them to cooperatively solve the region's environmental challenges.

 In the Arava Institute's academic program, the participants study a variety of interdisciplinary courses ranging from sustainable agriculture, through waste management, to political ecology; as well as engage in a weekly peace-building leadership seminar that serves as a platform to address the Arab-Israeli conflict, and seeks to provide them with tools for open dialogue and conflict resolution.

 In addition, the Arava Institute holds a number of research centers that engage in transboundary scientific work in the fields of water management, sustainable agriculture, conservation, renewable energy, and sustainable development.